 Is it any good?

-Although FAR FAR AWAY takes place in a modern American village, it evokes the feel of a classic fairy tale, the kind where unspeakably horrible things may indeed happen along the way to happily ever after.
+Though the story takes place in a modern American village, it evokes the feel of a classic fairy tale, the kind where truly horrible things may indeed happen along the way to happily ever after.
 Woven throughout is a rich respect for stories and storytelling, but the real strengths of this book lie in its creepy undertones and its cast of complex characters who are always more than what they appear to be: Bullies have deep emotions, loving parents are neglectful, and a well meaning ghost sworn to protect offers misguided advice.
 Author McNeal deftly plants hints of the very real dangers to come as villagers vaguely wonder why so many children are disappearing, all the while munching on the town baker's delicious Prince cakes.

 Jeremy is an instantly likable hero readers will root for despite -- or maybe because of -- his initially humble appearance.
 As his unlikely friendship with the daring Ginger blossoms and their lives take a distinctly Hansel-and-Gretel turn, the courage and cleverness they inspire in each other is worthy of any of the old tales.

 Families can talk about fairy tales.
 How have Disney movies have changed the perception of what a fairy tale is, compared with the original tales collected by the Grimm brothers and others in the 19th century?

 Why do you think Disney movies leave out some of the more gruesome aspects of the old tales?
 Do you think this makes them better?

 How does the ghost of Jacob Grimm compare with other ghosts you've read about or seen in movies?
 In what way is he a typical ghost?
 In what ways is he different?